Make a Change for the Better

 - Measure your changes against progress toward your goal

 - Make adjustments based on what the results tell you

-Without exception, every one of our customers has a strong focus on their own customers problems.
-So, it was challenging to choose which of our customer stories would be best for this section.
+Without exception, every one of our clients has a strong focus on their own customers’ problems.
+So, it was challenging to choose which of our client stories would be best for this section.
 The most obvious is probably a customer service story.

 A client operates customer service operations across brick and mortar locations and a call center that handles inbound calls and website inquiries.
 Due to the nature of their business, customer questions can be complex.
 In some instances, the way they answer may even be bound by federal regulation.

 The most important aspect of customer service is to ensure every customer receives the same, correct information regardless of how the customer chose to reach out – in person, over the phone, or online.

 Previously, the company used a traditional document management system.
 Unfortunately, that system was difficult to search, and document version control was virtually non-existent.
 That meant that employees weren’t always sure if they were answering customer questions with the most current, accurate information.

 After putting Acadia in place, employees had a single source of truth.
 They can now find the right document instantly and answer customer questions with confidence.
 The company also doesn’t need to worry that a customer might get a different answer simply based on who they spoke with and where.